Fashion Show Las Vegas: Restaurants

 Approximately 46000 sqft of restaurant space was added in the early 1990s.
 Dive!, a sea-themed restaurant, opened in 1996.
 It was a joint venture between film director Steven Spielberg and businessmen Steve Wynn and Jeffrey Katzenberg.
 Dive! was demolished in 2001, making way for the plaza area.

 California Pizza Kitchen was among several new restaurants opened in 2002, during the first phase of expansion.
 Additional restaurants opened in 2004, including The Capital Grille, Maggiano's Little Italy, and RA Sushi.
 The original food court was removed, and a new one opened in the renovated east wing, measuring 11288 sqft.
 It occupies a third floor overlooking the Strip.
 As of 2014, the mall had 15 dining establishments.
 Plans were announced that year to add five more restaurants to the plaza area.
-In 2018, chef Tom Douglas opened an Italian restaurant named Jeannie's.
+In 2018, chef Tom Douglas opened an Italian restaurant Jeannie's, noted as "fresh and full of vegetables" and "a welcome respite from the congested Strip" in the SFGate in 2024.
 A Hello Kitty-themed cafe opened in 2022.
-Former football player Emmitt Smith is scheduled to open a restaurant, Emmitt Las Vegas, by early 2023.
+Former football player Emmitt Smith opened a steakhouse, Emmitt's Vegas, in 2024.